park250ss/Table-Track/README.md

 ### Constraints
 - Economic Factors: Our product is free to use
-- Sustainability and Environmental Factors:
+- Sustainability and Environmental Factors: Our application allows restaurants to save supplies, as all reservations are done online.
 - Societal Impacts: Our application reduces employees' workload and stress, as customers can book their own reservations, without having to speak to an employee.
 - Ethics:
 - No User Interface : Table Track will be a command-line based software, with no graphical user interface.